1910–11 North Carolina Tar Heels men's basketball team: Formation

 Basketball was first played at the University of North Carolina as early as 1903, but it was formally introduced in 1906 by Dr. Robert Lawson.
 Lawson obtained a rule book, placed peach baskets for rims and fielded a team.
 During the 1909–10 academic year there was a school group that played basketball and had their photo published in the school annual The Yackety Yack.
 In late 1910, students showed an eagerness to field a basketball team when the editors of The Tar Heel published articles in the newspapers and mentioned it would "relieve some of that January and February monotony."
 In addition, Wake Forest College showed interest in creating a statewide basketball league.
 On September 24, 1910, student Marvin Ritch who had been away from the university previously, returned, prompting The Tar Heel editors expressed their hope again for him to form a team and schedule games.
 Four days later, it was revealed that University of Tennessee had inquired about scheduling a basketball game on February 24.
 The following week, The Tar Heel commented that "Carolina will certainly have a basketball team this winter," as well as mentioning that former Olympian and current track-and-field coach Nathaniel Cartmell was interested in fielding a team.
 The writers continued, stating that basketball interest had waned on campus in the years prior and some had even considered cutting up the basketball area for tennis courts.

 A four–person committee was formed to investigate the "advisability" of forming a basketball team at the school.
 The committee determined several matters including: basketball was popular in college sports, many leading Southern colleges and universities had established teams which were as popular as other varsity sports, and it would be a source of revenue.
 One issue was found as the team would have no were to play, but despite this, the committee suggested the school form a team at once.
 By the end of November, the a home court had yet to be determined, to which The Tar Heel editors suggested Memorial Hall since it was only used two or three times a year then.
 In addition, former Olympian and current track and field coach Cartmell had been named head coach.
 It was revealed later that there weren't funds to hire another coach, so Cartmell was approached even though knew little about basketball.
 On December 3, a basketball "apparatus" was ordered and upon its installation in Bynum Gymnasium and that practices would be from 7 to 9 PM.
 The baskets were installed on December 12 and each night after that students showed up to practice at the set time, with around 25 coming the first night.
+The practice that night reportedly had slick floors and backboards were "too lively."